-It remains to prove that up to replacing $S$ by $S^\circ$, the closed subset $W$ is well-behaved under localization.
-By definition of $S^\circ$, this replacement has the effect that we may from now on assume that
+It remains to prove that up to replacing $S$ by $S^\circ$, the closed subset $W$ is well behaved under localization.
+By the definition of $S^\circ$, this replacement has the effect that we may from now on assume that